catherinestorm/mr_exenatide/README.md

 ## Introduction
 These scripts were used in a Mendelian randomization analysis of exenatide in Parkinson's disease.
-Full methods can be found [here (link will be added soon)]().
+Full methods can be found [here](https://www.medrxiv.org/content/10.1101/2020.10.20.20215855v1.article-metrics).

 ## Citation
 If you use the code, please cite: [Storm CS, Kia DA, Almramhi M, Athauda D, International Parkinson’s Disease Genomics Consortium (IPDGC), Burgess S, Foltynie T, Wood NW.
 "Predicting the efficacy of exenatide in Parkinson’s disease using genetics – a Mendelian randomization study." medRxiv.
-2020. (link will be added soon.)]()
+2020.](https://www.medrxiv.org/content/10.1101/2020.10.20.20215855v1.article-metrics)